MCarvalho01/Thesis-Scripts/README.md

 This script extracts the documents directly form the URLs available in the csv

 ext_unstructured.py
-This script esxtracts the text of the documents.
+This script extracts the text of the documents.

 analyze_contracts.py
 This script does the analysis of the extracted text to find the gas Index reference